Kayak a tropical wonderland

 - Shorts – One quick dry nylon pair.

-- Fleece or similar socks – One pair you don’t mind getting wet, as you may want to wear these in your sandals to help protect your feet from sand chafing/blisters.
+- Fleece or similar socks – One pair you don’t mind getting wet and one pair to keep dry

 - Raincoat – something lightweight and breathable will make you a happy camper on cooler days or if we see some rain or wind.
 It is unlikely that you will need this coat but better safe then sorry!